 VISUAL ARTIST .
 SOCIAL ENTERPRENUER .
 CULTURAL PRACTITIONER

 Born in Uganda in 1993, Kiggundu’s passion for art is traced back to his childhood, when he enjoyed drawing on book covers at home and helping his pre-primary school teachers sketch maps on the chalkboard.
 His love for art was nurtured by Mr. Magambo Diphus, his social studies teacher at Shimoni Demonstration School in Kampala whose part-time art lessons though ungraded, captivated Kiggundu.
 Despite struggling with imposter syndrome and introversion for most of his childhood, art provided him a way to connect with his classmates and express himself.
-This foundation fueled his growing passion for art throughout primary school, high school, and university.
-Currently Kiggundu is a practicing visual artist, cultural practitioner, muralist, and social entrepreneur who uses his skills to advance the arts, brain health, culture, and community.
-Through knowledge sharing, skills integration, and capacity building, he fosters inclusive communities by creatively engaging both young and adult populations.
-His work is driven by a desire to inspire self-discovery, productivity, and ability to harness opportunities for individual and shared growth.
+This foundation fueled his growing curiosity for art throughout primary school, high school, and university.
+Currently, Kiggundu Rodney identifies himself as a multidisciplinary visual artist, cultural practitioner, muralist, community convener and social entrepreneur whose work lies at the intersection of arts, brain health, culture, and community.
+With over ten years of experience in the creative sector, he leverages knowledge sharing, capacity building and community-based art practices to foster inclusive and empowered spaces for both youth and adults.

 Kiggundu Rodney in San Francisco, California during his one year fellowship at the Global Brain Health Institute, UCSF Memory and Aging Centre.